 Under the RIA Marketing Rule investment advisors will be prohibited to:

-These new prohibitions put a higher burden of proof on the advisors, requiring them to maintain robust RIA Compliance programs.
+These new RIA Marketing Rules put a higher burden of proof on the advisors, requiring them to maintain robust RIA Compliance programs.

 Next to the general prohibition and with regards to performance advertising, the New Rule also prohibits the inclusion in any advertisement of:

 - gross performance, unless the advertisement also presents net performance;

 - any performance results, unless they are provided for specific time periods in most circumstances;

 - any statement that the Commission has approved or reviewed any calculation or presentation of performance results;